 Note about Sugar in the Recipe

 Traditionally, Korean corn cheese has sugar in it.
 I did not add sugar to this recipe, since the corn I get is super duper sweet already and didn’t need the added sugar.
 Make sure to taste the corn and decide if you need the additional sugar.
-If you find that the corn you have is not very sweet or flavourful, you can add 2 teaspoons of sugar to the recipe.
+If you find that the corn you have is not very sweet or flavorful, you can add 2 teaspoons of sugar to the recipe.
 I definitely do not recommend adding in more sugar if you are using canned corn, since it is usually already very sweet.

 To Grill or Not to Grill?

 I tried both methods and to be honest – I didn’t notice a major difference.
-Mind you, I didn’t char my corn til it was black but if you have the time I highly recommend trying both ways to find your favourite.
+Mind you, I didn’t char my corn til it was black but if you have the time I highly recommend trying both ways to find your favorite.